 purchase or enter into any commercial transaction with a specific individual,

 5. Match Money accounts are held separately.

 At the completion of their savings plan, savers deposits will be matched at a rate

-realistic monthly savings amount and a specific asset goal.
-Participants will be
+amount and a specific asset goal.
+Participants save the same amount every month

 1. Be at least 18 years old;

 3. Earned income that is at or below 80% Area Median Income.

 4. Net assets that do not exceed $10,000.00 excluding one car and one home.

 The following are minimum criteria for the IDA program: